 Director of Knowledge Exchange

-Alice Frost is responsible for knowledge exchange policy and funding at Research England, having previously had this responsibility at the Higher Education Funding Council for England (HEFCE).
+Alice Frost is responsible for knowledge exchange (KE) policy and funding at Research England, having previously had this responsibility at the Higher Education Funding Council for England (HEFCE).

 After studying politics at Oxford University at undergraduate and postgraduate levels, Alice began her career in national policy.
 She was an adviser at The Leverhulme Trust and Universities UK, working on research policy and funding.
 She also worked as a researcher with the House of Commons Select Committee covering education and research, before joining the Advisory Board for the Research Councils (ABRC).
 At ABRC her responsibilities included liaison between the research councils and the then universities funding body and research into science and innovation policy.